 - Study Tours

-A range of design studios offer travelling opportunities overseas to engage in field work, workshops and design projects.
+A range of design studios offers travelling opportunities overseas to engage in fieldwork, workshops and design projects.
 Previous locations include Japan, Vietnam, Taiwan, France, Spain and Africa.

 International exchange options are available to Universities in Germany, Denmark, the Netherlands, the United Kingdom and the USA.